magmide/magmide/README.md

 - Thinking about computation in general.
 - Thinking about a specific collection of generalizable instructions in an unknown machine.
 This means you're reasoning about specific calling conventions.
 - Thinking about blocks with "function arguments"

+- `asm_zero`: a truly representational abstract assembly language, used to define the "common core" of all supported architectures
+- `asm_one`: the next level of abstraction, with type definitions and sugars, and llvm style function along with call/ret instructions. must instantiate with a calling convention
+- `core`: a c-like language with normal functions, match/if/for/while/loop/piping structures, functions for malloc/free, but no ownership/lifetime stuff. must instantiate with a calling convention and definitions for malloc/free in the desired environment
+- `system_core`: same c-like language, but with assumptions of "system" calls for thread spawn/join, io, async, etc

 There can be a `call` instruction that takes a label or address and together with a `ret` instruction abstracts away the details of a calling convention.
 We assume it does whatever is necessary under the calling convention to set the return address and push arguments to wherever they go.